GeoDE: a Geographically Diverse Evaluation Dataset for Object Recognition: Comparing to current datasets

 \smallsec{Qualitative} In \cref{fig:sample}, we show a subset of 60 \appen images of ``stoves'' and ``houses'' (more in the appendix).
 Compared to images from ImageNet, we see a larger variety of stoves: e.g., induction coils, single and two burner stoves.
 The stoves also appear more \emph{used} than those in ImageNet.
 Similarly, for ``house,'' we see a larger range in terms of materials used and size.
 In the \cref{sec:eval,sec:training} we examine the impact of this diversity on visual recognition models.

-\smallsec{Statistics} We compare with GeoYFCC, a dataset sampled from YFCC100m to be more geo-diverse. \cref{fig:count_objs_regs} (\emph{left}) shows that most images in GeoYFCC come from Europe; e.g., images from Africa and West Asia comprise less than 10\% of the dataset.
-We also consider tags in GeoYFCC that correspond to classes within GeoDE, and show the per-class distribution of images in \cref{fig:count_objs_regs} (\emph{right}).
-We see selection bias in the objects people choose to upload, with ``monuments'' accounting for more than 25\% of these GeoYFCC images.
-In contrast, \appen is approximately balanced across both regions and objects (details in the appendix).
+\smallsec{Statistics} GeoYFCC~\cite{dubey2021adaptive} (license: CC) is a webscraped dataset subsampled from YFCC100M~\cite{yfcc100m} to be geographically diverse; thus, by raw counts it is a much larger dataset compared to both DollarStreet and GeoDE, with over 1M images from 62 countries.
+However, looking at the regions (Fig.~\ref{fig:pullfig}) reveals imbalances, with most countries from Europe.
+Moreover, this dataset does not have curated labels, just tags, and the distribution among tags is also long-tailed (the top 20 of 1,197 tags comprise 34\% of the dataset).
+Comparatively, \appen is balanced across both regions and classes.
+DollarStreet~\cite{DollarStreet} is a much smaller dataset with only 38,479 photos, comparable to GeoDE with 61,940 photos.
+DollarStreet has more classes but with fewer images per class compared to GeoDE: DollarStreet averages only 133 images per each of its 289 classes (with 382 images on average for its 40 most common classes), while GeoDE average 1,548 images per each of its 40 classes.

-\smallsec{Object appearance} Finally, we take a stab at quantifying the differences in the appearance of images collected through crowd-sourcing and web-scraping, by comparing the images in \appen with those in GeoYFCC~\cite{dubey2021adaptive}.
-We extract features for each dataset using a ResNet50 model~\cite{he2016identity} trained with self-supervised learning SwAV~\cite{caron2020unsupervised} on the PASS dataset~\cite{asano21pass}.
-We first train a linear classifier to predict which dataset an image was drawn from.
-The classifier achieves an accuracy of 96.3\%.
-To understand how the dataset distributions are differ beyond just the class/region frequencies we obtain low-dimensional TSNE embeddings~\cite{vandermaaten08a}.
-The TSNE plots are in \cref{fig:tsne_obj_reg}.
-Even within an object class and region, the image features are very different, suggesting that different image collection methods lead to different distribution of images.\footnote{We note that GeoYFCC just has tags, not labels, hence, these might be noisy.
-We also visualize these plots for Imagenet in the appendix.}
+\smallsec{Object appearance} Finally, we attempt to quantify the differences in the appearance of images collected through different methods, by comparing \appen with GeoYFCC~\cite{dubey2021adaptive} and DollarStreet~\cite{DollarStreet}.
+We extract features for each dataset using a ResNet50 model~\cite{he2016identity} trained with self-supervised learning SwAV~\cite{caron2020unsupervised} on the PASS dataset~\cite{asano21pass} (license: CC-BY).
+We train linear classifiers to predict the dataset given an image; the classifier achieves an accuracy of 96.3\% when trying to distinguish between GeoYFCC and \appenn, and an accuracy of 96.1\% when trying to distinguish between DollarStreet and \appenn.
+However, this could be the result of having different distributions of regions (in the case of GeoYFCC) and different objects (for both).
+To understand how the dataset distributions are different beyond just the class/region frequencies we obtain low-dimensional TSNE embeddings~\cite{vandermaaten08a} with images that restricted to a certain (region, object) pair (\cref{fig:tsne_obj_reg,fig:tsne_obj_reg_ds}).
+We see a much more pronounced difference between \appen and GeoYFCC, likely due to effects of web-scraping.